 The Research Networking Day provides a platform to exchange ideas and experiences for students and researchers from different European graduate and postgraduate programmes traversing the fields of audio, arts, media, design and related theoretical disciplines.
-A yearly initiative co-organised with Humboldt University’s Department of Musicology, the RND sought submissions from students, junior researchers and persons pursuing higher levels of research and studies to present projects and findings connected to the CTM 2019 Turmoil Theme.
+A yearly initiative co-organised with the Humboldt University Department of Musicology, the German Association for Music Business and Music Culture Research (GMM), and the “Popular Music and Media” study programme (BA/MA Paderborn University, DE), the RND sought submissions from students, junior researchers and persons pursuing higher levels of research and studies to present projects and findings connected to the CTM 2019 Persistence Theme.

 The second module within the 2019 Research Networking Day is hosted by Christoph Jacke, who is Professor of Theory, Aesthetics, and History of Popular Music (University of Paderborn), and Chair of the German speaking branch of the International Association for the Study of Popular Music (IASPM D-A-CH) among other.
 His research focus is on media, culture, and communications theory, cultural studies, celebrity studies, and popular music studies.

 Ilana Harris (Humboldt University, DE)